hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 The standard way of proving a statement like this is more or less what you might expect: we have to show that every element of the set satisfies the predicate.
 If the set is finite, we can do this by checking each element individually.
-However, we often deal with infinite sets, and anyway individual checking quickly gets very tedious for even fairly small sets.
+However, individual checking quickly gets very tedious for even fairly small sets.
+Additionally, we often deal with infinite sets, where exhaustively checking each element individually is not possible.
 Therefore, we will usually prove statements of this kind by constructing an argument which deals with every single element of the set *at the same time.* In fact, we have already seen an example of such a proof: the proof that :math:`x` being even